 - Spectra’s breast shields and connectors are one part, while Medela has two separate parts (a detachable breast shield and connector).
 Most people who have used both prefer two separate pieces, because it is easier to use a hands-free pumping bra, and it is easier to clean.

 - Spectra has backflow protectors and Medela does not (its barrier is built into the connector).
-This is an extra piece to clean.
+The backflow protector is an extra piece to clean.

 It tends to be easier to find replacement parts for the Pump in Style in places like Target, but this is changing as the Spectra becomes more popular.
 Ordering directly from Spectra or from Amazon is also an option.